Farming Village

 Over the past century, the Royal Three Counties Show has become a much-loved event in the calendar.
 It is also one of the largest livestock and equine shows in the UK and features the country’s largest collection of rare, minority and native breed animals.

-Farming special guests will include Charlie Ireland from CERES Rural chairing a session in the Future of Farming Theatre on Friday, Matt Baker MBE appearing in various locations across the show on Saturday and Kaleb Cooper joining us on Sunday.
-Ally Hunter Blair will also be at the show across the whole weekend.
+Farming special guests in 2024 included Charlie Ireland from CERES Rural chairing a session in the Future of Farming Theatre on the Friday, Matt Baker MBE appearing in various locations across the show on the Saturday and Kaleb Cooper joined us on the Sunday.
+Ally Hunter Blair also appeared at the show across the whole weekend.
+Check back soon to find out who will be joining us at the 2025 show.

 Want to know more about farming or smallholding?
 Make sure you take a look at these pages: Future of Farming Theatre and Smallholders Village.

-The Farming Village, supported by Ballards LLP, is the place to see some of the finest livestock, including the largest gathering of rare and minority livestock breeds in the country, meet the farmers, and watch the animals compete to be crowned champion of champions.
+The Farming Village is the place to see some of the finest livestock, including the largest gathering of rare and minority livestock breeds in the country, meet the farmers, and watch the animals compete to be crowned champion of champions.

 Rare and Minority Breeds

-Sunday is still a Rare Breed Focus Day and will still largely highlight the Rare and Minority Breeds within the Grand Parade on that day, although these breeds will be shown and paraded throughout the long weekend.
+Sunday is a Rare Breed Focus Day and will still largely highlight the Rare and Minority Breeds within the Grand Parade that day.

 Young Handlers